Which Baby Carrier or Baby Sling Should You Buy?

 Which baby carrier is most comfortable?

-If you’ve not tried a sling or a carrier before, you should gradually build up your usage before keeping it on for long periods of time, as it can take a little while to get used to.
-You can ask a sling library for more information and help on getting used to using a sling or carrier.
+If you’ve not tried a sling or a carrier before, we’d recommend building up gradually before keeping it on for a long period of time.
+It can take a little while to get used to wearing a sling if you haven’t used one before.

 Browse our Best Buy baby carriers and baby slings.